cloudmesh-project/cloudmesh.ocr/code/README.md

 However, an easier and less error-prone way to run the project is to simply run the following bash files:

-deploy_cluster_bash: Creates a cluster of multiple nodes (the number can be changed easily in the file) on Chameleon Cloud.
-E.g.:
+deploy_cluster: Creates a cluster of multiple nodes (the number can be changed easily in the file) on Chameleon Cloud.

+deploy_stack: Installs the necessary packages on the cluster nodes.

+benchmark: Runs the OCR on the cluster nodes.
+The input data in this case is the standard database of Chars74k.
+200 different fonts of all the Alphanumeric glyphs (0-9, A-Z, a-z) will be separated into two parts, train and test.
+The KNN classifier will classify the test data, after being trained by the train data.
+The accuracy of the classifier will be returned as the result.

+ocr: Runs the whole algorithm on an image.
+After running the module, the user will be prompted to enter the URL of the input image.

+Commands:

 ```
+$ bash ~/ocr/code/deploy_cluster.sh
+$ bash ~/ocr/code/deploy_stack.sh
+$ bash ~/ocr/code/benchmark.sh
-$ bash ~/ocr/code/deploy_cluster_bash
+$ bash ~/ocr/code/ocr.sh
 ```
-deploy_stack_bash: Installs the necessary packages on the cluster nodes.

-benchmark_bash: Runs the OCR on the cluster nodes.

-The results will be saved in ocr/results.
+The results of benchmark will be saved in ocr/accuracy and the results of OCR will be saved in ocr/ocr_results.
+These directories will be created automatically.
+The results will also be printed in the terminal.